Please note: This post contains affiliate links.

 After hearing a workshop friend referring to this waterfall as “Selfiefoss,” I definitely agreed.

-Venturing behind the waterfall was a unique experience.
-Wearing waterproof pants/jacket or a poncho will keep you dry.
+Venturing behind the waterfall is a unique experience.
+TIP: Wearing waterproof pants/jacket or a poncho will keep you dry.
 Viewing the landscape through the waterfall’s veil and listening to the waterfall’s roar is surreal.

 Given the heavy spray, a beautiful single or double rainbow often appears in front of this iconic waterfall.